shanep/shanep.github.io/docs/cs408/project-brainstorm.md

 1. Your project must be full stack and use [Node.js](https://nodejs.org/en) on the backend.
 2. Your project can use a front end framework like [vue](https://vuejs.org) or you can write everything from scratch
-3. Your project must be substantial enough for all team members to make contributions for the duration of the semester.
+3. If you are working on a team the project must be substantial enough for all team members to make meaningful contributions for the duration of the semester.
 4. Due to University rules you can't do anything that requires the team to operate in a legal gray zone.
 For example, using [Nintendo ROM's](https://www.polygon.com/2019/9/11/20860039/nintendo-copyright-trademark-infringement-rom-lawsuit)